Thuis: Season 2

 Robert Vercammen is hospitalized with a skull fracture and falls into a coma.
-News leaks about Peggy’s biological father.
+News leaks about Peggy's biological father.
 Several people seek revenge: Luc, who blames Frank for “taking his Leontien,” gives a false statement to the police about what really happened when Frank struck Robert.
-Leontien, Robert’s daughter, is also bitter, as she once had a relationship with Frank, which he ended in favor of Jenny.
+Leontien, Robert's daughter, is also bitter, as she once had a relationship with Frank, which he ended in favor of Jenny.
 Jenny, in turn, demands substantial alimony and the buyout of the house.
 Luc later reconsiders his revenge after discovering that Robert is faking amnesia to extort money from Frank in court.
 However, this cannot be proven, as Robert dies in a car accident.
 Frank is sentenced to six months in prison but is released after four weeks due to overcrowding.
 Ann develops feelings for Lou Sevenants, owner of Ter Smissen — a horse riding school with a hotel brasserie — but discovers he is married to Veronique, a woman diagnosed with schizophrenia.
 Harry mentors Pieter-Jan, whose family is struggling financially.
 He trusts the boy until his apartment is ransacked and Pieter-Jan disappears.
-The stolen goods are later found hidden in the stables of Ter Smissen, and Benny turns out to be Pieter-Jan’s accomplice.
+The stolen goods are later found hidden in the stables of Ter Smissen, and Benny turns out to be Pieter-Jan's accomplice.
 To destroy the evidence, Pieter-Jan sets the stables on fire but dies after locking himself inside.
 Benny cooperates with a police investigator to dismantle a drug gang in exchange for acquittal.
 Although the gang is taken down, the police break their promise and Benny is sent to prison.
-Tom becomes the manager of singer Rebecca, Benny’s sister.
+Tom becomes the manager of singer Rebecca, Benny's sister.
 In an attempt to boost her fame, he leaks a provocative photo from her past as a stripper to the press.
 Florke begins a relationship with Roger, a wealthy man.
 Meanwhile, Harry and Ingrid struggle to conceive.
 Ingrid blames herself due to a past abortion, until Harry discovers his sperm quality is poor.
 This revelation causes a crisis in their relationship.
 Ingrid begins an affair with François Chevalier, a hotel manager, and becomes pregnant.
 Charles Bastiaens — also known as Carlos — returns from Belize.
 He is HIV-positive and wants to reconnect with his children Sarah and Frederik.
 However, his ex-wife Marijke has raised them under the lie that her current husband is their biological father.
 Tom devises a plan allowing Carlos to see his children before flying back to Belize.
 Ann decides to join him on vacation.
 Marianne and Walter go on a romantic weekend to the Belgian coast, where Walter suffers a brain hemorrhage and dies.
 Rosa inherits his cottage in the Ardennes and a valuable family necklace, sparking a long-standing feud between her and Marianne.
-Luc returns to the United States to sell his shares in the sweet shop, but once there, he calls Rosa to say he’ll stay much longer than planned.
-Peggy finds a job at Club Med as a horse riding instructor and moves to Barcelona.
+Luc returns to the United States to sell his shares in the sweet shop, but once there, he calls Rosa to say he'll stay much longer than planned.
+Peggy finds a job at Club Med as a horse riding instructor and moves together with Robbe to Barcelona.
 In the season finale, Neil rapes Bianca again in a room at Ter Smissen.
 Her screams are heard by Jenny, who rushes upstairs and breaks into the room.
 Frank — repairing an underground water pipe in the stables — also runs upstairs.
 Neil is knocked unconscious and lies on the floor with a serious head injury.